SopiMlab/CCREAIM/README.md

 ### Wandb

 The project uses [Weights and Biases](https://wandb.ai/site), or wandb for short, for monitoring and storing training data.
 To use it, login to wandb in command line with `wandb login`, then start a training.
 By default, the configuration includes wandb logging, but if you want to exclude a training from wandb, use `logging.wandb=false`.
 More info on wandb usage [here](https://docs.wandb.ai/quickstart).

+### Feature extraction

+For feature extraction, [pyAudioAnalysis](https://github.com/tyiannak/pyAudioAnalysis) is used.
+More info on usage [here](https://github.com/tyiannak/pyAudioAnalysis/wiki).

+### Data augmentation

+For data augmentation, [PyTorch Audio Augmentations](https://github.com/Spijkervet/torchaudio-augmentations) is used.